-Dickinson needs all of us to help the college reach its 2020 carbon neutrality goal, but there is still more work to do.
+Dickinson has reached its 2020 carbon neutrality goal, but there is still more work to do.
 We’ve made great progress reducing emissions of climate-changing greenhouse gases through energy conservation, renewable energy and other projects.
-But to get to zero net emissions, we need to offset emissions that we cannot currently avoid.
+But to maintain zero net emissions, we will need to continue to offset emissions that we cannot currently avoid.

 We are partnering with Cool Effect, a nonprofit founded by a Dickinson family, to provide an opportunity for members of the Dickinson community to purchase carbon offsets on behalf of the college.
 Carbon offsets purchased through this initiative will reduce Dickinson’s net emissions by funding a forestry project at the Hawk Mountain Sanctuary on the Kittatinny Ridge, just 80 miles from campus.
 The project, as part of the Nature Conservancy's Working Woodlands program sequesters carbon from the atmosphere, protects a globally important raptor flyway and wildlife habitat in Pennsylvania, and produces educational and research benefits.
 According to The Nature Conservancy, eligible landowners like Hawk Mountain earn revenue through carbon credits, and as forest management practices improve, income may increase over time.
 The net result is better-managed forest, more carbon sequestered, and greater incentive to protect land over the long-term.
 Dickinsonians, with the help of Coll Effect can then purchase the carbon credits produced in this work.

 Dickinson students, parents, alumni, faculty and staff are invited to purchase carbon offsets to counterbalance their travel emissions and help offset Dickinson’s emissions.
 Purchasing one metric ton of carbon offsets, enough to offset a domestic round-trip flight for winter break, costs $11.70.
 Two metric tons, enough to offset an international round-trip flight for study abroad, would cost $23.40.
 Or you could offset 12,500 miles of driving by purchasing five metric tons for $58.50.